WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Distance/HYSRF05/index.md

 # HYSRF05

-The HY-SRF05 ultrasonic sensor uses sonar to determine distance to an object like bats do.
+The HY-SRF05 ultrasonic sensor uses sonar to determine distance to an object (like bats).
 It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package.

 ## Purchasing